-‘Wildlands’ Open Beta: Game Available To Pre-load For PS4, Xbox One And PC Now
+‘Wildlands’ Open Beta: Game Available To Pre-Load For PS4, Xbox One And PC Now

 — GameSpot (@gamespot) February 21, 2017

 The tenth installment in Tom Clancy’s Ghost Recon series, Wildlands is a tactical shooter like previous games in the series but will be the first game in the series to feature an open world environment.
-Ubisoft claims that Ghost Recon: Wildlands is the biggest open world game that they have ever published, with the game world including a wide variety of environments such as mountains, forests, deserts and salt flats.
+Ubisoft claims that Ghost Recon: Wildlands is the biggest open world game that they have ever published, with the game world including a wide variety of environments such as mountains, forests, deserts, and salt flats.
 Players will be able to play the game with local and online multiplayer too.

 Ghost Recon: Wildlands releases for PlayStation 4, Xbox One, and PC worldwide on March 7.
 The open beta will launch tomorrow.